IBM/ibm-block-csi-driver/docs/content/troubleshooting/log_status_collect.md

 ### Log collection for all CSI controller containers

-To collect logs for all pods and containers, use the following commands:
+To collect logs for all controller containers, use the following commands:

     for container in `kubectl get -n <namespace> pod ibm-block-csi-controller-0 -o jsonpath='{.spec.containers[*].name}'`;do kubectl logs -n <namespace> ibm-block-csi-controller-0 -c $container > logs/ibm-block-csi-controller-0_${container}.log;done